 A charge of discrimination is a statement (signed by you) that asserts that your employer engaged in discrimination, and that you wish the EEOC to remedy the situation.
 The EEOC will review your complaint and investigate the alleged sexual harassment.
 Your employer will receive a notice that you’ve filed a charge against it.
 The EEOC will then determine how to best address the issue.
 You, your employer, and the EEOC may enter mediation to negotiate a way to resolve the issue.
 If your employer refuses to remedy the problem, you will then have the power to take your case to court.

 It is illegal for your employer to retaliate against you for filing a charge with the EEOC or bringing a sexual harassment lawsuit.
 Retaliation refers to punishing you for reporting your experience or complaining about legal violations.
 Retaliation can take the form of terminating your employment contract or demoting you.
-Our law firm can help you with all types of employment cases in the Tampa Bay area, from sexual harassment and rape to retaliation.
+Our law firm can help you with all types of employment cases in the Tampa Bay area, from sexual harassment to retaliation.

 No employee should have to experience or put up with sexual harassment in the workplace.
 If a supervisor, employer, or another party harassed you at work, you deserve legal counsel.
 Don’t wait to come forward with your complaint and fight for justice.
 You could be eligible for restitution.
-Contact the lawyers at Florin Gray Bouzas Owens, and request a free consultation as soon as possible.
+Contact the lawyers at Florin Gray Bouzas Owens, LLC, and request a free consultation as soon as possible.
 We’re here to help you through the legal process.
 Initial consultations are always free and confidential.